Mupa1/weather-app/README.md

 # Weather-App

-A weather app that displays a city's real-time weather by searching by city name.
-The app is built using Javascript and HTML/CSS.
+A weather app that fetches data from the OpenWeatherMap API allowing users to search for and view the forecast in cities worldwide.
+Built with JavaScript.

 ![screenshot](src/images/screenshot.png)